tszip/tszip/README.md

 ### Babel

-You can add your own `.babelrc` to the root of your project and export-ts will **merge** it with [its own Babel transforms](./src/babelPluginTsdx.ts) (which are mostly for optimization), putting any new presets and plugins at the end of its list.
+You can add your own `.babelrc` to the root of your project and tszip will **merge** it with [its own Babel transforms](./src/babelPluginTsdx.ts) (which are mostly for optimization), putting any new presets and plugins at the end of its list.

 ### Jest

-You can add your own `jest.config.js` to the root of your project and export-ts will **shallow merge** it with [its own Jest config](./src/createJestConfig.ts).
+You can add your own `jest.config.js` to the root of your project and tszip will **shallow merge** it with [its own Jest config](./src/createJestConfig.ts).

 ### ESLint

-You can add your own `.eslintrc.js` to the root of your project and export-ts will **deep merge** it with [its own ESLint config](./src/createEslintConfig.ts).
+You can add your own `.eslintrc.js` to the root of your project and tszip will **deep merge** it with [its own ESLint config](./src/createEslintConfig.ts).

 ### `patch-package`